twota/terms-of-service-and-privacy-policy-ios-users/README.md

 ▪ Non-Verified Accounts Beyond 60 Days: If a user registers for a Twota account but does not successfully complete the required verification process, or fails to submit a verification request, and more than "60 calendar days" have elapsed since the date the account was created.

-▪ Non-Verified and Inactive Accounts Beyond 60 Days: If a user registers for a Twota account but does not successfully complete the required verification process, or fails to submit a verification request, and has not engaged in any activity or usage of the Twota application.
+▪ Non-Verified and Inactive Accounts Beyond "60 Days": If a user registers for a Twota account but does not successfully complete the required verification process, or fails to submit a verification request, and has not engaged in any activity or usage of the Twota application.
 In such cases, Twota will classify such accounts as spam accounts and will block, suspend, or permanently delete them without prior notice.

 ☑ Note: Uploading altered or misleading photos for verification may result in failed verification, restrictions, or permanent suspension.